I am sometimes asked about my specific equipment...

 Part of being a professional means having professional equipment, and I have some of the best cameras, lenses and accessories available.

-I am currently shooting with a Canon 5D Mark III and a Canon 7D Mark II.
+I am currently shooting with a Canon 5D Mark IV and a Canon 7D Mark II.
 I keep a Canon 7D and 40D for backup.
-The 5D is a full-frame camera that creates low-noise, 22 megapixel images, and it's especially good in low-light.
-That's important for indoor ceremonies, where I can shoot by candlelight.
+The 5D is a state of the art, full-frame camera that creates low-noise, 30 megapixel images, and it's especially good in low-light.
+That's important for indoor ceremonies, where I can shoot by candlelight, but it also allows me to ensure that a wedding dress in bright sunlight doesn't wash out.
 The 7D Mark II shoots 20 megapixel images at an amazing 10 frames per second, and it's also very good in low light.
 The fast frame rate allows me to get the perfect shot of anything that happens in the blink of an eye, like your kiss during the ceremony, or "jumping" shots.
 I keep each body with the appropriate lens, so I don't need to change lenses and potentiall miss a shot.
 I think it's important to note that I'm very good at holding the camera steady during long exposures, so I can get a lot of low-light shots that would come out blurry for photographers with less experience.

 I prefer to use available light during the ceremony, but for receptions and other really dark places, I use a quartet of Canon 600EX-RT speedlites, usually by remote radio triggers, off-camera.
 This allows me to control the lighting of the reception hall for added punch.
-With four separate speedlights, I can light any venue, just the way I want it.
+With four separate speedlights, I can light any venue, and I have a variety of light stands, goose necks and clamps for tough situations.
 I also keep a few smaller strobes on hand, just in case.

-I only get one change to photograph your wedding, so I'm diligent about having backup equipment in case of catastrophic failure.
+I only get one chance to photograph your wedding, so I'm diligent about having backup equipment in case of catastrophic failure.

 I generally have at least three fully-capable cameras with extra lenses.
-I carry an extra Speedlite, just in case my main flash quits.
-In terms of the photos, themselves, the Canon 5D Mark III and 7D Mark II both record on two separate cards at the same time, so even if one card fails, I still have the photos on the other.
-I also bring a ColorSpace UDMA device to start copying the cards over the course of the day, creating another backup.
+I carry an extra Speedlite, just in case my main flash quits, with three more on hand for special situations.
+In terms of the photos, themselves, the Canon 5D Mark IV and 7D Mark II both record on two separate cards at the same time, so even if one card fails, I still have the photos on the other.
+I bring a ColorSpace UDMA device to start copying the cards before I leave, creating another backup.
 This is just about as safe as current technology allows.
+On my way home, I place the memory cards in a fireproof box.
+This may be a little over the top, but it's easy, and should my car catch on fire, your photos should still be good to go.

 For more information: